6 tips for getting the most from a liberal arts college

 3. Bring a passion and develop a new one.
 Many students select a liberal arts college because they have a particular passion they want to pursue.
 Maybe it is athletics, or arts or community service.
 You already know you love it, and liberal arts colleges provide amazing opportunities to keep at it.
 But it is important to try new things, too.
 Get outside your comfort zone and experience the ways that testing new waters can make you feel a little vulnerable.
 Join a club or try an activity that is totally new for you — something you never would have done in high school.
 Allow yourself to risk failure, and learn persistence by putting yourself in a position to have to keep trying.

-5: Don’t worry about the stumbles, but use them as part of the transitional process.
+5. Don’t worry about the stumbles, but use them as part of the transitional process.
 College is a challenge.
 Stumbles are a normal part of the process on the way to having a great college experience that prepares you for life.
 The key is not to avoid those experiences, but to recognize them as learning moments.
 This means connecting with others and asking for help.
 Liberal arts colleges are focused on mentorship and support.
 Talk to your advisor.
-Go see the dean of students or the first year dean when you have problems.
+Go see the Office of Student Life or the first-year dean when you have problems.
 Take advantage of writing centers and academic support.
 Talk to your residence hall staff and student mentors.
 However you stumble, reach out to those who are there to support students.
 They can help you transform a momentary crisis into an educational moment.
 Managing failure is one of the best ways to cultivate resilience and grit, which are keys to having a successful life.